St. Anne's Church, Augsburg: History

+The Gymnasium bei St. Anna was founded in the abandoned priory buildings in 1531, and the priory was officially dissolved in 1534.
+The nave and aisles of the church were given a baroque renovation in the 17th century, showcasing decoration by Franz Xaver Feuchtmayer, his son, and Johann Georg Bergmüller.
+The church was heavily damaged during World War II.
 On October 31, 1999, representatives of the Catholic and Evangelical Lutheran churches signed the Joint Declaration on the Doctrine of Justification in the Church of St. Anna.
 This is considered one of the most important events for the ecumenical movement.
 After a long period of closure, the Lutherstiege museum was reopened in 2012.
 A comprehensive renovation was completed in 2016/17.